BeMoreKinky Logo

 During the scene (top to bottom)

-- That's your place until I say otherwise.
+3. “Look at the floor.
+That’s your place until I say otherwise.”

 During the scene (anchors/praise)